-- (b) Description: Enter a brief statement or description of the political committee activity that is conducted by making the political payment.
+(b) Description: Enter a brief statement or description of the political committee activity that was conducted by making the political payment.
 The brief statement or description must include the item or service purchased and must be sufficiently specific, when considered within the context of the description of the category, to make the reason for the expenditure clear.
-State whether the expenditure was to support or oppose a candidate, officeholder, political party, or ballot measure, and identify the candidate, officeholder, political party, or ballot measure. - "Check if travel outside of Texas" box: The description of a political expenditure for travel outside of the state of Texas must include detailed information.
-Report this information on Schedule T. - "Check if Austin, TX, officeholder living expense" box: Check this box if the expenditure is an officeholder expense for living in Austin, Texas.
+Merely disclosing the category of goods, services, or other thing of value for which the expenditure is made does not adequately describe the purpose of an expenditure.
+State whether the expenditure was to support or oppose a candidate, officeholder, political party, or ballot measure, and identify the candidate, officeholder, political party, or ballot measure.
+If the payment was a contribution to a candidate or officeholder, or to another committee, enter "political contribution" and identify the recipient.

+"Check if travel outside of Texas" box: Check this box if the expenditure was for travel outside of Texas.
+The description of a political expenditure for travel outside of Texas must include detailed information.
+Report this information on Schedule T.

+"Check if Austin, TX, officeholder living expense" box: Check this box if the expenditure is an officeholder expense for living in Austin, Texas.

-For examples of acceptable ways to disclose the purpose of an expenditure, including both a description of the category of goods or services received in exchange for the expenditure and a brief statement or description of the candidate or officeholder activity that is conducted by making the expenditure, see "Examples: Purpose of Expenditures."
+For examples of acceptable ways to disclose the purpose of an expenditure, see "Examples: Purpose of Expenditures."